TheDanishMuffin/CaesarCipher/README.txt

 Hello everyone!

-This is my first personal website ever!
+This is my first hosted personal website ever!
 Although it is not perfect, I learned a lot using HTML, CSS, and JavaScript to create the final product.
 I implemented a coverflow-style gallery with my favorite photos I have taken which you can rotate through and hover over images to see descriptions.
 Have fun by playing hangman and tic tac toe as well!

 I hope you enjoyed it!